 This was, of course, the postwar Baby Boom.
 The period between 1950 and 1970, when Ridgefield's population leapt by 334%, saw the transformation of Ridgefield from a small, rural town to a full-fledged suburb.
-Vast tracts of colonials, split-levels and ranches replaced farmland, while multifamily housing rose in the town center.
+Vast tracts of colonials, split-levels and ranches replaced farmland, while some multifamily housing was constructed in the town center.